Why Should Your Independent Pharmacy Buying Group Be a Cooperative?

 Our income is generated in the form of administrative fees collected from suppliers that contract to provide goods and services.
 Qualified profits generated are shared among all members in the form of an annual Board-declared Patronage Dividend.

-Here are some other key features of an independent pharmacy cooperative:
+Learn more about other key features of an independent pharmacy cooperative.